bincrypto/tyro-login/README.md

 - 🎨 **Multiple Layouts** - Centered, split-left, and split-right layouts
 - 🖼️ **Beautiful Design** - Modern, professional UI out of the box
 - 🔧 **Highly Configurable** - Customize colors, logos, redirects, and more
-- 🔐 **Secure by Default** - Rate limiting, lockout protection, CSRF protection, and proper validation
+- 🔐 **Secure by Default** - Lockout protection, CSRF protection, and proper validation
 - 🔗 **Tyro Integration** - Automatic role assignment for new users if Tyro is installed
 - 🌓 **Dark/Light Theme** - Automatic theme detection with manual toggle
 - 📱 **Fully Responsive** - Works perfectly on all devices